 3 Pandas II

-• Build familiarity with advanced pandas syntax
+• Continue building familiarity with pandas syntax.

-• Extract data from a DataFrame using conditional selection
+• Extract data from a DataFrame using conditional selection.

-• Recognize situations where aggregation is useful and identify the correct technique for performing an aggregation
+• Recognize situations where aggregation is useful and identify the correct technique for performing an aggregation.

 Last time, we introduced the pandas library as a toolkit for processing data.
 We learned the DataFrame and Series data structures, familiarized ourselves with the basic syntax for manipulating tabular data, and began writing our first lines of pandas code.